tormi/WunderWay/clients/winning-clients-discovery.md

 ### Technical buyer
 The person who has their eye on the technical detail of how the solution will work.

+- Do they have preferences for, or prejudices against, particular systems from past projects?

 ### Influencer
 This person can make huge difference to the choice – they may have influence but not have management power.
-For example, a web editor who will use the system day to day, or someone from procurement.
+For example, a web editor who will use the system day to day.

 ### Procurement
-This person can sometimes just be an influencer, without holding any real power.
-It’s important to know their strength and if they can be side-stepped.
+In some cases the procurement person can really lead the process, and be very pro-active.
+In other cases this person can just be an influencer, without holding any real power.
+It’s important to know their true role in the process and if we can build a direct relationship with other buyers too.
 [TOOL: Winning With Procurement](https://docs.google.com/a/wunderkraut.com/presentation/d/1IPr04C39adDeVOjiZwLAfn9ZPkPNCJ6rfx09raTWmCk/edit)

-### Client coach
+### Client connector
 Someone within the client who was the reason you were invited to pitch, perhaps a social contact, from the Drupal community, or someone closer to you than the other buyers.
 This person can provide client insight you might not normally get, and can make a big difference to the outcome.

 ## The Buyer Campaign
 We need to activate all of the people voting on or influencing a bid decision.
 It’s best to reach them before the proposal stage, and in a non-proposal setting.
 This is particularly relevant in cases when we’re targeting clients for future work, developing long-term relationships and watching for bigger opportunities.

-Approach this by reviewing our list of targets and noting down ways to make connections ahead of time – through industry or technical meetups, by organizing forums ourselves, or hosting training days.
+Approach this by reviewing our list of contacts and noting down ways to make connections ahead of time – through industry or technical meetups, by organizing forums ourselves, or hosting training days.
 This helps us break out of RFP process, develop relationships that further the Wunder brand, and attract a better class of customer.

 Get the inside track on who is involved in the decision-making on the pitches, and exactly who those people are.
 Look within the Wunder companies for connections with individual customers, BUT beware of very close connections and conflicts of interest – these could have a negative effect in some situations.